 The best part of my day has to be when all the kids are sat in the car, with their uniforms on and I know that the panic is over.
 That is until two minutes time when they start arguing with each other, and the mania starts all over again.

 To distract them from climbing out of their seats, I regularly play games to keep them occupied, whilst focusing on the road ahead.
-‘I Spy’ is a great game to play when travelling with kids, as they’ll be too busy looking outside to think about unlocking their belts or wriggling in their booster seats.
+‘I Spy’ is a great game to play when traveling with kids, as they’ll be too busy looking outside to think about unlocking their belts or wriggling in their booster seats.
+Seat belts are the real safety nets when it comes to car safety.
+If your seat belt is cut, torn, or ripped out, get them replaced from Safety Restore or any similar service providers.

 I’ve also instilled some ground rules for my children when inside a vehicle.
 For example, they are not allowed to scream, shout or fight (which they do regularly ignore), and they must listen whenever the driver speaks.